scaleway/serverless-examples/containers/terraform-triggers/README.md

 The deployment will do the following:

 1. Create a Scaleway registry namespace
-2. Build and deploy a container image with a Python HTTP server
+2. Build and deploy a container image with a Python/Go HTTP server
 3. Deploy a public and private Serverless Container using the built image
 4. Create Scaleway MnQ SQS queues
 5. Configure triggers from these queues to each container